grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _During the lull from pursuit: A crazy bicycle race in the empty cargo bay._
 	* You know the rules: there are no rules except don't get _badly_ hurt
+	* the grating of the deck is still wet from the water pumped out
 	* with no engine or motor running in the sub, its pleasantly quiet; just the sound of bicycle pawls clicking interspersed with the occasional crash followed by a disbelieving laugh
 	* Somebody floods the forward tanks to force the course into a ramp.